Tax collector: Ancient Rome

 In the Roman Republic, taxes were collected from individuals based on the value of their total property.
 However, since it was extremely difficult to facilitate the collection of the tax, the government auctioned the collection of taxes every year.
 The winning tax farmers (called publicani) paid the tax revenue to the government in advance and then kept the taxes collected from individuals.
 The publicani paid the tax revenue in coins, but collected the taxes using other exchange media, thus relieving the government of the work to carry out the currency conversion themselves.

-Christian Bible
+New Testament

 Tax collectors, also known as publicans, are mentioned many times in the Bible (mainly in the New Testament).
 They were reviled by the Jews of Jesus' day because of their perceived greed and collaboration with the Roman occupiers.
 Tax collectors amassed personal wealth by demanding tax payments in excess of what Rome levied and keeping the difference.
 They worked for tax farmers.

+Jesus eats with tax collectors in Matthew 9:10-11.
 In the Gospel of Luke, Jesus sympathizes with the tax collector Zacchaeus, causing outrage from the crowds that Jesus would rather be the guest of a sinner than of a more respectable or "righteous" person.
 Matthew the Apostle in the New Testament was a tax collector.